Egzonit03/Console-Application-for-a-Bank-System/README.md

 Perform transaction:
 - Enter the source account ID, destination account ID, amount, transaction reason, and transaction type (flat fee or percentage fee).
+- Account ID must be written in this format: ACC1 or ACC2 and so on

 Withdraw money:
 - Enter the account ID and amount to withdraw money from an account.